 - The prospective customer’s personal data is sent via Signicat to WebID.
 The data is processed and checked, for example towards any prefilled information.

 - WebID sends a 9-digit transaction number to the prospective customer.
-The prospective customer enters this number to proceed to a video call with a support agent, for example via Skype.
+The prospective customer enters this number to proceed to a video call with a support agent.

 - The support agent guides the prospective customer through the video call and asks them to hold up a form of picture ID in front of their camera.